 The residency experience encompasses required and elective longitudinal rotation experiences.
 Flexibility is built into our program, which allows each resident to tailor a program to fit their individual needs.

 Mountain States Conference

-Currently PGY1 resident is required to staff one shift each two-week pay period.
-This shift occurs primarily on Mondays.
+Currently, the resident is required to staff two 8-10 hour shifts each two-week pay period.

 Each resident is expected to complete at least two large projects during their PGY1 year.
-The first is typically an MUE that will be presented as a poster at the ISHP Fall Conference in Sun Valley, Idaho at the end of September.
-The second is their major project which will be presented at a regional spring conference (e.g., in years past our residents have presented their major projects at the Mountain States Pharmacy Conference in Utah).
+The first is a quality-improvement project that will be presented as a poster at the ISHP Fall Conference in Sun Valley, Idaho.
+The second is the major project, which will be presented at the Mountain States Pharmacy Conference in Utah.

 Residents also have the option of presenting a poster at the ASHP Midyear Meeting held in December or at any number of other conferences that occur during the year (e.g., HOPA, ISHP Spring Conference, etc.).

-St. Luke's has partnered with the other pharmacy residency programs across the region to bring residents together to collaborate as they work to complete the requirements to obtain a teaching certificate from Idaho State University College of Pharmacy.
-In completing these requirements, St. Luke's residents will give a clinical lecture to the pharmacy students at ISU, be featured presenters at the ISHP conferences, lead case review classes at ISU during the year, and precept a student.
+St. Luke's has partnered with the other pharmacy residency programs across the region to bring residents together to collaborate as they work to complete the requirements to obtain a teaching certificate from Idaho State University (ISU) College of Pharmacy (COP).
+In completing these requirements, St. Luke's residents will give a clinical lecture to the pharmacy students at ISU, be featured presenters at the ISHP conferences, precept an APPE student and have the option to lead case review classes at ISU during the year.

-The PGY1 Community Pharmacy Residency conducted by St. Luke's Health System, Boise, ID is pre-accredited by ASHP.
+The PGY1 Community-Based Pharmacy Residency conducted by St. Luke's Health System, Boise, ID is accredited by ASHP, in partnership with APhA.